JoJoAbdellatif/Rust-Tutorials/README.md

         cargo new hello_world --vcs none
         ```
-    - go to the hello_world folder and go to the `Cargo.toml` file in it.
+    - Go to the hello_world folder and go to the `Cargo.toml` file in it.
 It should look like the following:
         ```
         [package]
             name = "hello_world"